davidbwaikato/email-ai/email-server/README.txt

   less logs/wrapper.log

+To check what ports are open:

+    nmap -p0-10000 localhost

 To user the email server, you will need to create a domain and some users

   ./bin/james-cli.sh -h localhost -p 2999 AddDomain email-ai.interactwith.us